 5. Dine out on chocolate.

 Winter and chocolate go together.
-My favourite chocolate goodness includes, Chocolate Churros (Café Meigas), Turkish Delight hot chocolate (Kitteltys) or my personal recommendation, staying in at home by the open fire with chocolate brownies from Vegas & Rose.
+My favourite chocolate goodness includes, Chocolate Churros (Café Meigas), Turkish Delight hot chocolate (Kitteltys) or my personal recommendation, staying in at home by the open fire drinking some Grounded Pleasures or eating chocolate brownies from Vegas & Rose.

 Do you think I missed anything from the list?
 What are you’re favourite things to do in winter?
 Leave a comment below!
 X